zzzprojects/docs/html-agility-pack.net/pages/documentations/selectors/select-nodes.md

 Click [here](https://dotnetfiddle.net/z2y3yl) to run this example.

-The following example selects all nodes which are matching the XPath expression.
+The following example selects all nodes that match the XPath expression.

 ```csharp